jordanleeeee/MediCon-Code-Test/mediConCenApp/readme.md

 ## Configuration
 first you have to config the ip address, go to src/app/constant/Config.js change apiEndpoint to your internal ip address (required).
-By defalut the listening on port 3050, change it if needed.
+By defalut the app listening on port 3050, change it if needed.
 Howerer, make sure the front end is trying to connect to the port where the backend is listening.

 ## Install app
-to use the app in your phone, download the expo go in playstore or apple store
+to use the app in your phone, download the app "expo go" in playstore or apple store

 run the following command to start hosting the app